 Mayor declares heat emergency, opens BCYF cooling centers to all residents

-To help residents stay cool, cooling centers will be open at Boston Centers for Youth & Families (BCYF) community centers from Monday through Wednesday, 10:30 a.m. to 6:00 p.m.
+To help residents stay cool, cooling centers will be open at Boston Centers for Youth & Families (BCYF) community centers from Sunday through Tuesday, 10 a.m. to 6 p.m.
 A full list of centers that will be available can be found on our heat safety page.
-The Frog Pond and tot sprays are open at parks and playgrounds throughout the City.
-Several indoor BCYF pools are available for recreational swim and the outdoor BCYF Mirabella Pool in North End will open on Wednesday, June 30, 2021.
-Pre-register online for a time to swim at all pools.
+Tot sprays are open at parks and playgrounds in the City.
+Outdoor City-operated pools have not opened for the season at this time.
+Select indoor pools are available for lap swim.
+Pre-register to swim at on the BCYF registration site.

 Information on heat safety tips can be found online on our heat safety page and by following @CityofBoston on Twitter.
 Residents can sign up for Alert Boston, the City's emergency notification system, to receive emergency alerts by phone, email or text.
 Sign up online.
 Residents are also encouraged to call 311 with any questions about available city services.